mchlol/calculator/readme.md

 ```
 click button
 if number, display on screenMain
-if there is a number on screenMain, next number should append to it's right
+if there is a number on screenMain, next number should append to its right
     if (screen contains numbers) { screenValue + button.id}
 if operand is clicked, move first number to top of screen
     operands: add, subtract, divide, multiply